Silvanet Border Gateway (Gen 2)

 Should a power outage occur for an extended period, such as 10 hours of even several days, the solar panel guarantees a power supply to the Border Gateway by charging its supercapacitors until the power supply is restored.

 The Border Gateway's internal supercapacitors provide a power supply of 5415Ws.
-These capacitors provides a large amount of power for a short duration (for example, when it sends a "heartbeat") and is continuously recharged from an external power supply (PoE or solar panel).
+They provide a large amount of power for a short duration (for example, when it sends a "heartbeat") and are continuously recharged from an external power supply (PoE or solar panel).

 Use of supercapacitors Power supply is stored in supercapacitors rather than rechargeable batteries as rechargeable batteries can ignite.
 This would defeat the purpose of a wildfire detection system.

-Satellite (backup) connectivity is provided should Ethernet and LTE-M become unavailable or if the Border Gateway is deployed in a remote location.
-An antenna is provided for Satellite uplink using a satellite network.
+Satellite (backup) connectivity is provided should Ethernet and LTE-M become unavailable or if the Border Gateway is deployed in a remote location without access to mobile towers.
+An antenna is provided for Satellite uplink.

 The Border Gateway supports FUOTA (Firmware Update Over The Air) with high flexibility.
 Large file transfers are successfully made securely and reliably even with eventual interruptions of the power supply and, consequently, sensor operation.